CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

 start with an underscore character, but we generally avoid doing this unless we are writing library code for others to use.

-If you give a variable an illegal name, you get a syntax error.
+If you give a variable an illegal name, you will get a syntax error.
 In this code, each of the variable names is illegal.

 ::